3 family members killed in Des Plaines crash ID'd

 The Cook County Medical Examiner identified the victims as 20year-old Amra Dilji, 48-year-old Edije Dilji and 57-year-old Serif Dilji, all of the 8900-block of North Parkside Drive.

-The 16-year-old son who was driving the car survived and is hospitalized in serious condition.
+The 16-year-old son who was driving the car survived and is hospitalized with critical injuries.
 He has not been identified.

+"Just stops your heart right there," said Stan Dubicki, assistant manager of Ice Land Ice Arena where Amra worked.
+"She was a fantastic kid, worked hard.
+Came to work every day with a smile."

+"It's sad, having the 16-year-old wake up to know that his whole life is shattered," said Karolin Makhail, neighbor.

+Police believe the son tried to make a left onto Golf Road at the same moment a silver car came through the intersection.
+The impact was so intense, police said, it threw the family's Volkswagen from the road, killing all three passengers instantly.

+Firefighters had to cut the 16-year-old from the car.
+Investigators said his condition improved Monday.

-The driver of the other vehicle had minor injuries and was hospitalized.
+The driver of the silver vehicle had minor injuries and was hospitalized.

 Police said alcohol was not a factor in the crash.